supposedly/dialect-museum/README.md

 > For this specific language, I think a
 > smart design under the project's constraints could actually cut this down to just three stages and remove
 > the difference between the "word templates" stage and the "underlying" stage.
 On top of that, a smart design in terms
-> of project internals might actually ditch 'stages' altogether and allow different node types to coexist in the same
+> of project internals might actually tear down that wall between discrete 'stages' altogether and allow different node types to coexist in the same
 > row no matter what stage of rule-application they're at (albeit with the eventual goal of getting all neighboring
 > nodes to be of the same type).
 Much redesign work to do!